JLiu-1/QPET-Artifact-SIGMOD/README.md

 ## QPET-integrated Compression Codes and Evaluation
-**Important:** Please check the other branches for artifact codes and evaluation instructions (the codes are frozen before the submission deadline).
+**Important:** Please check the other branches for artifact codes and evaluation instructions (the codes are frozen before the submission and revision deadline).

+There are two sets of branches.
+Branch names without **revision** are codes for the initial submission, and Branch names ending with **revision** are codes for the revision submission.

 ## Supplementary Evaluation Results

-The **QPET_Appendix.pdf** (partially done, in construction) contains a complete appendix of QPET experimental results.
+The **QPET_Appendix.pdf** contains a complete appendix of QPET experimental results.

 ## Baselines
 Baseline compressors are available at: